 Sometimes a lack of oxygen, an infection, trauma or continuing seizures contribute to the development of mesial temporal sclerosis.
-But the cause is not always known.
+However, the cause is not always known.

-Symptoms of mesial temporal sclerosis are generally associated with focal (partial) epilepsy, such as
+Symptoms of mesial temporal sclerosis are generally associated with focal (partial) epilepsy.
+These include:

-An optimized high-resolution MRI, like the ones we use at our epilepsy centers in the NY area, can show mesial temporal sclerosis that other general MRIs often miss.
+An optimized high-resolution MRI, such as the ones we use at our epilepsy centers in the NY area, can show mesial temporal sclerosis that other general MRIs often miss.

 Medical scans such as PET (positron emission tomography) scans or SPECT (single-photon emission computed tomography) scans and electroencephalograms (EEGs) can help determine where the sclerosis is and where the seizures originate.

-Mesial temporal sclerosis treatments generally consist of managing the epilepsy symptom by using either anticonvulsant medication or, if medication is not effective, surgery.
+Mesial temporal sclerosis treatments generally consist of managing the epilepsy symptom with the help of either anticonvulsant medication or, if medication is not effective, surgery.

 Surgical treatments for intractable epilepsy include a temporal lobectomy or vagal nerve stimulation.

-Temporal lobectomy is a surgical procedure to remove the brain tissue in the temporal lobe that is causing the seizures.
+Temporal lobectomy is a surgical procedure that removes the brain tissue in the temporal lobe that causes the seizures.
 An amygdalohippocampectomy is the surgical removal of the amygdala and the hippocampus after other treatments have failed to provide relief.
-Neuroimaging allows our expert brain surgeons to carefully target the damaged tissue and allow as much healthy brain tissue to remain as possible.
+Neuroimaging allows our expert brain surgeons to carefully target the damaged tissue and allow as much healthy brain tissue as possible to remain.

-Vagal Nerve Stimulation is a minimally invasive mesial temporal sclerosis treatment that employs an implanted stimulator to deliver electric impulses to an electrode on the vagal nerve in the neck via a lead wire implanted under the skin.
+Vagal Nerve Stimulation is a minimally invasive mesial temporal sclerosis treatment that employs an implanted stimulator, which delivers electric impulses to an electrode on the vagal nerve in the neck via a lead wire implanted under the skin.
 These impulses modulate the brain’s circuitry.

-The revolutionary NeuroPace RNS® System uses a pacemaker, similar to ones used in deep brain stimulation to treat Parkinson’s disease, to employ electrial stimulation to normalize brain activity.
+The revolutionary NeuroPace RNS® System uses a pacemaker, similar to ones used in deep brain stimulation to treat Parkinson’s disease, to employ electrical stimulation to normalize brain activity.

-Our highly-qualified, board-certified neurosurgeons and epilepsy specialists provide expert mesial temporal sclerosis, hippocampal sclerosis, and associated temporal lobe epilepsy.
-Visit our premier treatments centers in the NY and Long Island areas to talk with one of our experienced neurospecialists.
+Our highly qualified, board-certified neurosurgeons and epilepsy specialists provide expert mesial temporal sclerosis, hippocampal sclerosis, and associated temporal lobe epilepsy.
+Visit our premier treatment centers in the NY and Long Island areas to talk with one of our experienced neurospecialists.

 For over 50 years & 350,000 patients NSPC has been a trusted global medical leader.